brianoursler1/Project-1-Azure-Cloud/README.md

 - I created a files folder in /etc/asnsible and saved filebeat-config.yml and metricbeat-config.yml in this folder.
 - I created a roles folder in /etc/ansible and saved filebeat-playbook.yml and metricbeat-playbook.yml in this folder.
 ### Editing the Playbook
 1. Edit the hosts file.
-This can be done running ```nano <filename> ``` This host file determines how ansible speaks with the virtual machines by placing them into groups.
+This can be done running ```nano hosts ``` This host file determines how ansible speaks with the virtual machines by placing them into groups.
 Place the virtual machines to be monitored into a single group.
 These machines will be installed with metric beat and file beat in the ``` [webservers] ``` group.
 Place the machine that will be installed with the ELK stack in the ``` [elk] ``` group.
 Make sure to use the private IP addresses of these machines.
 At the end of the IP address include ``` ansible_python_interpreter=usr/bin/python3 ```
 Here is a sample of what the host file looks like after configuration

 ```